Edward205/quick_piper_gui/README.md

 # Quick Piper GUI

 This is a simple GUI application which allows you to quickly generate and play text-to-speech using [Piper](https://github.com/rhasspy/piper).
 The output of the program can be connected to your favourite VOIP application (on Linux using qpwgraph or Helvum), allowing you to speak even when circumstances don't permit.
-Pygame is used for the audio output which which provides a persistent audio device.
+Pygame is used for the audio output which provides a persistent audio device.
 Additionally, you can use it to quickly generate text-to-speech audio; the last output is saved to the `./output` folder

 ## Requirements